black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 74
 Following this same pattern, declare variables for the number inputs in the #dinner, #snacks, and #exercise elements.
 Assign them the appropriate getCaloriesFromInputs calls.

+# Step 75
+You also need to get the value of your #budget input.
+You already queried this at the top of your code, and set it to the budgetNumberInput variable.
+However, you used getElementById, which returns an Element, not a NodeList.

+A NodeList is an array-like, which means you can iterate through it and it shares some common methods with an array.
+For your getCaloriesFromInputs function, an array will work for the argument just as well as a NodeList does.

+Declare a budgetCalories variable and set it to the result of calling getCaloriesFromInputs – pass an array containing your budgetNumberInput as the argument.